-This tutorial makes it simple for people of any experience level to learn how to make your WooCommerce or WordPress private, and create password protected categories on your site in just minutes.
-We will cover native WordPress password protection options, as well as the top WordPress password protect plugins.
+This ste-by-step tutorial makes it simple for people of any experience level to learn how to make your WooCommerce or WordPress private and create password protect WordPress categories on your site in just minutes.
+We will cover native password protection WordPress options, as well as the top WordPress password protect plugins.

-Without any need to code, you'll learn how to easily password protect:
+Without any need for shortcodes, you'll learn how to easily password protect WordPress: